 From the Courmayeur roundabout on the Statale 26, drive in the Traforo del Monte Bianco direction, then follow the indications to the Val Veny.
 Drive past the Santuario di Nôtre Dame de la Guérison and, once you reached the Plan Veny, you will notice the Hotel Purtud, along the Dora river.
 You can park your car by the bridge nearby and commence your first, Mont Blanc adventure.

 Cross the bridge on the Dora and follow the signs for the La Sorgente camping site.
 Take the left at the crossroad just before it, and enter the beautiful Peuterey woods, known for their centennial trees (larches in particular).
 Keep walking, following the signs for the Rifugio Borrelli (you are now on the Alpine path number 19).
 Keep on walking until you exit the woods and pass the crossroad to the rifugio: you will soon reach a beautiful picnic area at about 4 km (2,5 miles) from the bridge where your walk has begun.
 The area is perfectly equipped for all your necessities with 85 tables, 22 cooking area, 5 water fountains and 6 toilets.
 If you do not feel like to cook, you can have a nice lunch and a hot chocolate or coffee at a nearby café, the Roger e Richard Pramotton.
+If you’re a side sleeper, do make sure to take sleeping pads with you!

 After your lunch, you can close up this round-shaped itinerary by following the newly constructed cycling path along the Dora river, or turn back and walk the same road you followed on your way up.